hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 # rockchip rk3328 - t9 rk3328 tv box - september/october 2022

 - tested for about a week
-- it was working reliable and quite ok (see below)
+- it was working reliable and quite ok
-- notes: due to the not that fast cpu (4xa53 at 1.3 ghz) it is not the fastest system, but it is still useable - running from emmc instead of sd card helps to compensate a bit for that
+- notes: due to the not that fast cpu (4xa53 at 1.3ghz) it is not the fastest system, but it is still useable - running from emmc instead of sd card helps to compensate a bit for that
 - info: v5.19.1 kernel, debian bookworm, 4gb ram, 32gb emmc